sisyphusion/wf-tweaks/README.md

 <h1>Wf Tweaks</h1>
-Scripts and tweaks for the Webflow visual web editor platform.
+A collection of scripts and tweaks for the Webflow visual web editor platform.